midu16/midu16.github.io/_posts/2022-08-30-etcd-benchmark.markdown

 date:   2022-08-30 10:10:29 +0200
 categories: openshift4
 ---
-In the following post, we are going to talk on how to perform a set of benchmark tests on the ETCD cluster of Openshift 4.
+In the following post, we are going to talk on how to perform a set of benchmark tests on the ETCD cluster of Openshift 4 with root disk over SAN.

 Prerequisites